AlineGuilhoto/AlineGuilhoto/README.md

 Eu Sou a Aline Guilhoto.

-Desenolvedora em formação e apaixonada por tecnologia!
+Desenvolvedora em formação e apaixonada por tecnologia!

 <!--
 **AlineGuilhoto/AlineGuilhoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.